Suzuki Fronte

-The Suzuki Fronte (スズキ・フロンテ) is an automobile that was first introduced in March 1962 as a sedan version of the Suzulight Van.
-The nameplate remained in use for Suzuki's Kei car sedans as well as some commercial-use derivatives until it was replaced by the Alto name (originally only used for commercial vehicles) in September 1988.
-The word "fronte" alludes to the fact that the car is front-wheel-drive, although during the years when the Fronte was rear-engined, rear-wheel-drive, Suzuki stated that it referred to the car being at the front of the Kei class.
+The Suzuki Fronte (スズキ・フロンテ) is an automobile introduced in March 1962 as a sedan version of the Suzulight Van.
+The nameplate remained in use for Suzuki's Kei car sedans as well as some commercial-use derivatives until it was replaced by the Alto (originally only used for commercial vehicles) in September 1988.

+The "fronte" nameplate initially alluded to the fact that the initial Fronte was front-wheel-drive, but during the years when the Fronte was rear-engined, rear-wheel-drive, Suzuki stated that it referred to their aim of being at the front of the Kei class.